-An entry point into Central Asia by air from the Caucasus and İstanbul, and by an irregular ferry from Baku (Azerbaijan), Aktau perches on Kazakhstan's Caspian shore.
-With some sandy beaches, low-key summer tourism and a temperate climate (several degrees above zero in January), it’s a pleasant enough town for a day or two – but the area's main interest, other than transport connections, is the natural and man-made wonders of the surrounding region, Mangistau.
+An entry point into Central Asia by air from the Caucasus and İstanbul, and by an irregular ferry from Baku (Azerbaijan), Aktau (Актау) perches on Kazakhstan's Caspian shore.
+With some sandy beaches, low-key summer tourism and a temperate climate (several degrees above zero in January), this spread-out, dusty town is pleasant enough for a day or two – but the area's main interest, other than transport connections, is the natural and human-made wonders of the surrounding region, Mangistau.

 Local uranium and oil finds were the reason Soviet architects began to lay out a model town of wide, straight streets in this remote location in 1958.
 The uranium, from an open-cast mine 30km northeast, fed Aktau’s nuclear fast breeder reactor, which generated the town's electricity, powered its desalination plant and produced uranium concentrate for military purposes.
-Uranium mining, nuclear power and associated industries were wound down in the 1990s, but Aktau has since gained a new lease of life as a centre for oil and gas operations, both onshore and offshore.
+Today, Aktau is a centre for oil and gas operations, both onshore and offshore.